-Zeena is Vice President of Healthcare at the Institute for Transformative Technologies (ITT), where she oversees the development of healthcare technologies and delivery systems in India and Kenya.
+Zeena is the Senior Advisor of Healthcare at the Institute for Transformative Technologies (ITT), where she oversees the development of healthcare technologies and delivery systems in India and Kenya.

 An accomplished healthcare entrepreneur, Zeena is widely credited for her contribution to innovative solutions to primary healthcare delivery in India.
 She co-founded and was the CEO of SughaVazhvu Healthcare, one of India’s most successful rural healthcare networks.
 Under Zeena’s leadership for over 8 years, SughaVazhvu built a network of clinics and served more than 75,000 patients, with significant improvements in patient health outcomes as well as cost of care.
 In recognition of its accomplishments, SughaVazhvu received the NASSCOM Social Innovation Award.